Carney, County Sligo

 Carney is a village on the Maugherow Peninsula in County Sligo, Ireland.
 It is 8 km north of Sligo town (11 km by road).

 Transport

 Bus Éireann route 474 (Sligo - Drumcliffe - Maugherow) serves the village on Saturdays throughout the year and Mondays to Fridays during the school term.

+Transport for Ireland (TFI) route 982 (Sligo - Drumcliffe - Maugherow) serves the village every day of the week.